EDAPINENUT/ppflow/README.md

 ```
 `./tools/dock/vinadock.py` gives an example of our python interface for vinadock.

 #### For HDock, first libfftw3 is needed for hdock with `apt-get install -y libfftw3-3`.
-Besides, the HDock softward can be download through: http://huanglab.phys.hust.edu.cn/software/hdocklite/.
+Besides, the HDock software can be download through: http://huanglab.phys.hust.edu.cn/software/hdocklite/.
 After downloading it, install or unzip it to the `./bin` directory, leading to the file structure as
 ```
 - bin
     - hdock